dainadir/Churn_analysis/README.md

 # Business case
 This Python notebook provides basic client churn prediction analysis.
-Client is called innactive if he has uninstalled app from his device or if he did not import any new products into his store for more than 20 calandar days.
+Client is called innactive if he has uninstalled app from his device or if he did not import any new products into his store for more than 20 calendar days.

 ## Attributes:
 Attributes used and their meanings: